Register Login

 Housing associations are a vital part of the UK’s housing landscape, bridging the gap between private market housing and the needs of those seeking affordable, secure, and quality homes.

-By offering options such as social rent, affordable rent, and shared ownership, they open doors for people from a wide range of backgrounds to access housing that suits their circumstances.
+By offering options such as social rent, affordable rent and Shared Ownership, they open doors for people from a wide range of backgrounds to access housing that suits their circumstances.

 With ambitious government targets for new home building, and with some of the country’s largest associations leading the way, these organisations will continue to play a crucial role in shaping communities and tackling the housing shortage for years to come.